hindu-comm/weblogs/manasataramgini/2008/08/2008-08-12_wanderings-in-the-realm-of-lolimbaraja.md

 muni and mAtAshrI have since been empirically able to verify its abilities on other occasions\].
-This raised my curiosity about this peculiarly named kavi – I guessed his name meant a king of the bees – a biologically inappropriate name\!
+This raised my curiosity about this peculiarly named kavi – I guessed his name meant a king of the bees – a biologically inappropriate name!
 The AchArya enlightened me that lolimbarAja was the author of an enormously popular work titled vaidya-jIvana, but told me that it was not really something to be read by kids like us.
-How could this be\!
+How could this be!
 I thought to myself –this forbidden stuff must really be something like rAjan shambAjI’s poems.
 So I looked into his concoctions and first found that the guTikA which had cured me was indeed found in its exactness in 3.7 of lolimbarAja’s vaidya-jIvana.